 New methods or processes are potentially patentable.
 Sometimes the new method of process exists alongside a new device or composition.
 However, sometimes the innovation arises from using an old device in a new way.
 In either case, the method or process is potentially patentable.
 The challenge to patentability comes from defining the new method or process in a way that demonstrates some concrete real-world results.
 (Not just abstract thinking).

-At Chadeayne LLC, we are presently working to create several new methods of teaching children under 2.
+We are presently working to create several new methods of teaching children under 2.
 For example, we are working with leaders in Brazilian Jiu Jitsu to develop methods of teaching children under two Brazilian Jiu Jitsu.
 Sounds crazy right?
 Good.
 That’s one indication that it’s probably innovative activity.

 Onnit’s New Mood – A New Nutraceutical Composition Comprising Natural Ingredients